SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 yielding potentially incorrect results.

 Similarly,
-multiple accesses to the same area of memory at the same time could produce unpredictable or inconsistent behaviour if one of the accesses is writing to that memory.
+multiple accesses to the same area of memory at the same time can produce unpredictable or inconsistent behaviour if one of the accesses is writing to that memory.
 Two accesses to memory conflict if: